mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 ## Step 2: Send Your First Test Email
+From the MailBeez admin panel:

-1. Navigate to admin > MailBeez Interface > MailBeez Modules tab > Birthday Greetings
+1. Click on the MailBeez Modules tab > Birthday Greetings
 2. Click on the “Install” button
 1. This will bring up the Birthday Greetings module configuration panel.
-2. Go to “Activate Module”, click “True”, & click “Update” to turn the module on.
+2. Go to “Activate Module”, click “True”, and then click “Update” to turn the module on.

 The remaining configuration settings are fine for testing purposes.